-The 26 annual Norman Christmas Day Community Dinner hosted from 11 a.m. to 2 p.m. in the Norman High School Commons cafeteria received overwhelming support from volunteers, banks, businesses and private donations again this year.
+The dinner received overwhelming support from volunteers, banks, businesses and private donations again this year.

-To witness the spirit of giving from this community (rain or shine) is immensely rewarding, especially when our guests know that the people in this community really care about them.
-The highlight of the day has to be the smiling faces of those receiving toys, gloves, scarves, hats, toiletries, candy and other gifts for children, teens and adults.
+To witness the spirit of giving from this community is immensely rewarding.
+The highlight of the day had to be Santa, who, along with the volunteers, distributed toys, gloves, scarves, hats, toiletries, candy and other gifts to children, teens and adults.

 Happy New Year.

 Breaking news, severe weather alerts, AMBER alerts, sports scores from The Norman Transcript are available as text messages right to your phone or mobile device.
 You decide which type of alerts you want to receive.
 Find out more or to signup, click here.